Witnesses blame police for two deaths as security forces target areas known to host protests against the president.

 At least three people were killed overnight in Bujumbura, residents said, a day before parliamentary and elections taking place amid an opposition boycott and fears of violence.

 Nkurunziza has cited a constitutional court ruling saying he can run again, although the court’s vice president, another of those who have fled, said he and others had been pressured to rule in favour of Nkurunziza.

 Dozens, including an opposition leader, have been killed in months of unrest, and the UNHCR, the UN refugee agency, says 127,000 have fled the country.

-The opposition boycotted Monday’s vote and will also boycott the presidential election on July 15.
+The opposition is boycotting both Monday’s vote and the presidential election on July 15.